 Head-to-head trials favor D3

-A particularly well-designed 2011 study by Heaney and colleagues gave 50 healthy adults either 50,000 IU of D2 or 50,000 IU of D3 weekly for 12 weeks.
-The D3 group achieved serum levels 70% higher than the D2 group at study end.
-More importantly, the D2 group showed a decline in 25(OH)D3 levels (the D3-specific metabolite), suggesting that D2 supplementation may actually interfere with the body's ability to maintain D3 status.
+The sharpest head-to-head data comes from Heaney and colleagues (2011) in the Journal of Clinical Endocrinology & Metabolism, who gave healthy adults 50,000 IU of D2 or D3 weekly for 12 weeks.
+D3 was about 87% more effective at raising 25(OH)D and produced 2- to 3-fold greater vitamin D storage than equimolar D2.
+The D2 group also showed a decline in 25(OH)D3 (the D3-specific metabolite), suggesting D2 supplementation may interfere with the body's ability to maintain D3 status.

 The sustainability gap